seppeljordan/bumpv/README.rst

   Don't touch any files, just pretend.
 Best used with ``--verbose``.

 ``--allow-dirty``
-  Normally, bumpversion will abort if the working directory is dirty to protect yourself from releasing unversioned files and/or overwriting unsaved changes.
+  Normally, bumpv will abort if the working directory is dirty to protect yourself from releasing unversioned files and/or overwriting unsaved changes.
   Use this option to override this check.